Power diagrams and Morse Theory: The Morse poset

-\begin{theorem} There is a one to one correspondence between critical points of $\min_i g_i$ and active cells in the coherent triangulation.
-An active cell of dimension $d$ corresponds to a critical point of index $d$. \end{theorem} \begin{proof} The function $g(x)=\min_i g_i(x)$ can only have a critical point at $x_0$ when at least two of the $g_i(x_0)$ are equal to $g(x)$.
-The index set for which $g_i(x_0)=g(x_0)$ is the face $\alpha$.
-The function can also only have a critical point when $x_0\in\CH(\alpha)$.
-We can thus assume $x_0=c(\alpha)$.
+\begin{theorem} There is a one to one correspondence between critical points of $\min_i g_i$ and active cells in the Delaunay tesselation.
+An active cell of dimension $d$ corresponds to a critical point of index $d$. \end{theorem} \begin{proof} We will first rule out the case where $d=0$.
+Because the functions $g_i$ are all convex with minima at their respective vertices, a non-degenerate minimum can only occur on a vertex and the vertex will be active.
+Conversely, if a vertex $P_i$ is active, we will have $g_j(P_i)>g_i(P_i)$ for all $j\not= i$.
+And hence $g$ will have a non-degenerate minimum there.

-The index of the critical point can be calculated with theorem 2.3 in \cite{MR1481622}.
-First note that for all $x\in \RR^n$ the Hessian of $g_i(x)$ is always the unit matrix $\mathbf{I}$.